AlemayehuB/lin_prad/README.md

 A command line tool for analysis of a proton radiography experiment
 > Again, more description here.
 Why would an outsider want to use this?

-Supported input file formats
-* Flash
-* mitcsv
-* carlo
-> Same comments as in the other file format section above

 #### "analysis": Usage
 ```shell